MayuRuru/StarWarsApi/README.md

 * I am not so fan of Pokemons really, but wanted to play some more with APIs...
 * This is a funny gift to my mother, who made me a fan of Star Wars movies (the old ones, of course!!).
 * I started with a fake api and turned into consuming the Star Wars API.
+* This time I used to practice with FETCH.
 * I've been practising plain CSS with module.css for this project.
 **Next steps:** refactor code and toggle from people to planets data.